Roger Melen: Early contributions

 As a young man, Roger Melen enjoyed ham radio, operating an amateur radio station from his home in Chico, California under the call sign WB6JXU.
 He attended Chico State College where he received the BSEE degree in 1968.
-His first published invention, an audio filter he called the "Beatnote Basher," appeared in the amateur radio publication 73 Magazine in 1969.
+His first published invention, an audio filter he called the "Beatnote Basher", appeared in the amateur radio publication 73 Magazine in 1969.
 Melen attended graduate school at Stanford University, and there he continued to design projects for the electronic hobbyist, collaborating with a fellow graduate student, Harry Garland, on a series of inventions published as construction projects in Popular Electronics magazine.
 He received the MSEE degree from Stanford in 1969, and the Ph.D. degree in 1973.

-Dr. Melen was invited to join the research staff of the Stanford Integrated Circuits Laboratory in 1972, and was named Associate Director of the laboratory in 1974.
+Melen was invited to join the research staff of the Stanford Integrated Circuits Laboratory in 1972, and was named Associate Director of the laboratory in 1974.
 Recognizing that charge-coupled device (CCD) technology had greater potential than MOS technology in delivering "full video quality imaging" for solid-state image sensors he worked on the development of CCD image sensors for application to the Optacon reading machine for the blind.
 He also applied CCD technology to medical ultrasonic imaging systems, and worked on the development of an implantable cochlear device for the profoundly deaf.

 He also continued to write for Popular Electronics magazine, which resulted in a meeting in Albuquerque, New Mexico that would change the course of his career.
-In 1974 he submitted a design for a digital camera, called the “Cyclops”, to Popular Electronics.
+In 1974, he submitted a design for a digital camera, called the "Cyclops", to Popular Electronics.
 While visiting the editorial office of Popular Electronics in New York to discuss the Cyclops, Melen saw a prototype of the MITS Altair Computer that was also being readied for publication.
 Recognizing the potential of interfacing the Cyclops digital camera to the Altair, Melen changed his return flight to California to go through Albuquerque to visit Ed Roberts, president of MITS.
 Roberts was anxious to develop third-party support for the Altair, and encouraged Melen to interface the Cyclops digital camera to the Altair computer.
 Roberts agreed to ship an Altair computer to Melen so that he could get to work on the interface.

 Cromemco

 The MITS Altair Computer appeared on the cover of Popular Electronics in January 1975, and the Cyclops digital camera appeared on the front cover the following month.
 Melen went to work on an interface to connect the Cyclops to the Altair.
-To market the Cyclops Camera, and its Altair interface, Melen formed a company with Harry Garland; they named the company “Cromemco” after “Crothers Memorial Hall”, the name of the Stanford dormitory where they both had lived as graduate students.
+To market the Cyclops Camera, and its Altair interface, Melen formed a company with Harry Garland; they named the company "Cromemco" after "Crothers Memorial Hall", the name of the Stanford dormitory where they both had lived as graduate students.
 The MITS Altair was an immediate success, and this provided an opportunity for Cromemco to develop other products.